-You might think that 241 shark attacks and 54 fatalities in the past 100 years would keep folks away from the waters of South Africa, but that doesn't seem to be the case [source: ISAF].
+You might think that 251 shark attacks since 1905 would keep folks away from the waters of South Africa, but that doesn't seem to be the case [source: ISAF].
 More and more people are flocking to South African waters to dive with sharks.

 There's plenty of them to find -- South Africa was one of the first countries to formally protect great white sharks, so their populations have grown [source: Hamilton].
 You can see mako, ragged tooth, tiger, hammerhead, bull and blacktip sharks, just to name a few.
 Near Kosi Bay you'll find tenacious bull sharks known locally as Zambezi.
 Dyer Island, near Capetown, has earned the nickname "Shark Alley" for the many species of sharks in the water, particularly a high number of great white sharks.
 These great whites spend their time stalking Geyser Rock, home to more than 50,000 seals [source: Cahill].